Police probe underway after body found in burned out car

 Police have launched an investigation after the discovery of a body in a burned out car at Havelock North.

-Detective inspector David de Lange said the body was found in a vehicle in the River Rd car park earlier today.
+Detective inspector David de Lange said the body was found in a vehicle in the River Rd car park earlier on Monday.

 The death was being treated as unexplained.